openstack/keystone-specs/specs/mitaka/implied-roles.rst

 being mapped to a large number of APIs.
 This is very coarse grained access control.
 If deployers are going to provide a finer-grained model, the number of roles will quickly escalate.
-To minimize the burden on the  adminstrators, it must be possible to grant a user all the privileges they need for a specific project with a single role assignment.
+To minimize the burden on the  administrators, it must be possible to grant a user all the privileges they need for a specific project with a single role assignment.
 This is not possible with the current role assignment mechanism.

 As an organization increases in size, the amount of hierarchy must increase accordingly, or managers quickly become overwhelmed by the